jbonaiuto/bodb/bodb/docs/insert_data.rst

 Summary of Brain Imaging Summary Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-BODB is intended to serve also as an experimental-data repository.
+BODB is intended to serve also as a summarized experimental-data repository.
 In addition to the generic SED entry form, it provides an explicit storage and user interface for tables of brain imaging data based on Talairach coordinates.
 Although brain imaging data are often supplied in table format, different articles may differ in the number, labeling and layout of columns, and differ in the freeform description of the experimental conditions of that table.
 Moreover, article data files are in various formats such as PDF, HTML and Microsoft Word.
 Therefore, it is difficult to provide a tool that automatically reads the data file, excerpts the whole table and its description, then marshals and puts these data into BODB properly.
 Our solution for importing the table is to provide a structured input form for pasting the table’s description and data, and specifying metadata (column configuration).
 The structure of the input form and the metadata will assist the user populate the table data correctly.

 .. figure:: images/brain_imaging_sed.png
     :align: center